takeoff-env/takeoff/README.md

 # Takeoff

-Takeoff is a rapid prototyping server that uses docker to minimise getting your server, database and frontend up and running.
+Takeoff is a rapid prototyping server that uses docker to minimise the hassle out of a rapid prototype environment.

-Under this it uses frontend and backend hot reloading to allow you to make changes without the need to usually* restart the server.
+It helps with getting your server, database and frontend up and running in seconds and has a hot-reloading frontend and backend which allows you to make changes without the need to usually restart the server.

-* *(Obvious uncontrolled crashes aside)*

 ## How to run